 The screw is on the back of the Game Boy cartridge and once out the game shell slides apart for access to games PCB.

-If the inside is completely filthy, then that could be your problem.
+How do I fix my Gameboy cartridge?
+If the inside of your Game Boy cartridge is completely filthy, then that could be your problem.
+Your non-loading Game Boy Game may look clean, but the pins can get a little dirty over time.
 Clean the board the best you can with isopropyl alcohol and a cotton swab paying close attention to the metal pins at the bottom of the cartridge.
 If they are very grimy you can use an artist’s eraser to gently rub up and down along the pins.
-9 times out of ten this will fix the garbled text or back bar instead of the Nintendo Logo on startup.
+9 times out of ten this will fix the garbled text or back bar instead of the Nintendo logo on startup.

 This black bar or jumbled text means the Game Boy is having a really hard time reading the game data and the game won’t initialize in the bootrom.
 It runs the code against what is stored in the BIOS ROM and if it matches it boots the game and if it doesn’t the game won’t boot.